On this page

 - We undertook an analysis to ensure that key aspects from previous system strategies were retained and updated to fit the current state.

-We have created the framework and now we want feedback from everyone across the biosecurity system.
+We have created the draft strategy and now we want feedback from everyone across the biosecurity system.

 - inform the overall strategic direction for biosecurity in New Zealand

 - help us to work more effectively across the system with our multiple partners and stakeholders

 - provide a shared platform to advance more detailed roadmap development.